 • Be open to an invitee suggesting an alternative method or length to discuss the issue.
 Sometimes, 60 minute meetings might not be the most effective use of everyone’s time; a quick chat on a Slack channel or a 10 minute impromptu call on Zoom or using Slack’s Huddle feature might be better.

 There are four teams at Fractured Atlas.
-We have the Programs team, the Engineering team, the External Relations team, and the FinPOps (Finance, People, and Operations) team.
+We have the Engineering team, the External Relations team, the FinPOps (Finance, People, and Operations) team, and the Programs team.
+Additionally, there's a group of team leads and two leadership roles: CEO and COO.

 Take a look at our current staff here.
 If you ever wonder what team someone belongs to or what their role entails, we highly recommend reaching out to them via Slack in your first couple weeks to learn a little more about what they do.
 It’s a great way to get to know everyone.